-A sign that your plant may not be getting as much sun as it should is if the plant stops blooming.
-Other factors may be at play when marigolds stop blooming, too.
+A sign that your plant may not be getting as much sun as it should is if the plant stops blooming or the plants’ leaves become more dull.

 Marigolds’ temperature needs will vary according to whatever stage of growing it is in.

-Seeds that are planted in the soil safely (waiting until after the last frost) can germinate and being to sprout within a few weeks!
+Seeds that are planted in the soil safely (assuming you wait until after the last frost) can germinate and being to sprout within a few weeks!

 Marigold care: height and spread of plants

 Marigolds grow to be different heights and widths depending on the cultivar (the marigold variety).
-Typically their height ranges from 6″ all the way up to 2 feet!
+Typically, each plant’s height ranges from 6″ all the way up to 2 feet!
 You’ll want to plant marigolds 6″-20″ apart from each other, depending on how much you want them to grow into each other.